quasilyte/goism/README.md

 Emacs package is pretty special, it has stub source files with commentaries, but the implementation is external (compiler generates special code for them).

+You can use existing Go code in your `Go.el` packages, including most of the Go standard library.
+Limitations will be posted later; support range is going to be extended over time.